-- Hope we have hope for a positive future and always finding positive outcomes - Honesty we are honest with all inside and outside our organisation, whilst being sensitive to how we deliver these messages - Community and Helpfulness we work in co-operation and partnership with all staff and wider stakeholders - Dignity and Compassion we treat all those within and outside our organisation with dignity, irrespective of the circumstances, and we show everyone compassion for the difficulties that they are experiencing - Respect we are respectful to all, dedicated to ensuring inclusivity and diversity with those that we work with and for others that meet, and our actions may affect. - Integrity we have strong principles rooted in our Christian mission that lead our actions and decisions
+- Wisdom The decisions we take are wise and are based on informed discussions and evidence and aimed at ensuring we achieve the best outcomes for all without forsaking our values - Hope we have hope for a positive future and always finding positive outcomes - Honesty we are honest with all inside and outside our organisation, whilst being sensitive to how we deliver these messages - Community and Helpfulness we work in co-operation and partnership with all staff and wider stakeholders - Dignity and Compassion we treat all those within and outside our organisation with dignity, irrespective of the circumstances, and we show everyone compassion for the difficulties that they are experiencing - Respect we are respectful to all, dedicated to ensuring inclusivity and diversity with those that we work with and for others that meet, and our actions may affect. - Integrity we have strong principles rooted in our Christian mission that lead our actions and decisions

-Aims
+2. Aims

-Our trust aims to meet its statutory obligations when responding to complaints from parents of pupils at the school, and others.
+Our trust aims to meet its statutory obligations when responding to complaints from parents/carers of pupils at the school, and others.